 Furthermore, counseling should be the top priority treatment for people who have suffered from sexual abuse, trauma, or other emotional issues.
 Even if you do not have a psychological cause, it is good to attend counseling to cope with the emotional consequences of painful or difficult intercourse.

 Changing your lifestyle and sexual behavior can help reduce pain during sexual activities as well.
-Engaging longer in foreplay to encourage secretion of the natural lubricants produced by the body, good communication between you and your partner, choosing a comfortable sexual position to minimize deep pain, and using water-based lubricants to help with the lack of wetness you may experience are some ways to achieve this.
+Engaging longer in foreplay to encourage secretion of the natural lubrication produced by the body, good communication between you and your partner, choosing a comfortable sexual position to minimize deep pain, and using water-based intimate skincare products to help with the lack of wetness you may experience are some ways to achieve this.